AndreasVenieris/FileKiller2/README.md

 - Overcomes the 2Gb file size barrier.
 Files with any size can be deleted in a very short time.
 - It uses threats so the user can choose more files while others beign deleted.

-Requirements
+**Requirements**
 - Requires .net framewrok 4.0
 - Windows 7, 8.x, 10, 11.

+---
-WARNNING I: Be carefull when deleting files since after deletion the recovery is not possible!!
+**WARNNING I**: Be carefull when deleting files since after deletion the recovery is not possible!!

-WARNNING II: A complete deletion on SSDs / Flash Drives is not guaranted, unless a complete overwrite on the disk empty space is performed (after file deletion).
+**WARNNING II**: A complete deletion on SSDs / Flash Drives is not guaranted, unless a complete overwrite on the disk empty space is performed (after file deletion).